a-castellano/pandoc_resume/resume.md

      I managed the maintainance of the company's backend servers, their migration to cloud infrastructure, and developing infrastructure tools support them.

-     - **Automated Server Deployment**: *Ansible* was used to deploy new server instances in the backend, as well as keeping the existing ones up-to-date.
+     - **Automated Server Deployment**: *Ansible* was used to deploy new server instances in the cloud, as well as keeping the existing ones up-to-date.
      Git was used to manage all the deployment files organized.

      - **Server Monitoring**: The company servers were monitoried using *Icinga 2*.